subuta/redux-virtual-dom/README.md

   - with [virtual-dom](https://github.com/Matt-Esch/virtual-dom)
   - or [snabbdom](https://github.com/paldepind/snabbdom)
 - Convenient utility(only ~100 line) for Redux.
-- Memoize your `render` function for better performance.
+- !Memoize your `render` function for better performance!

 [README - 日本語版](README-ja.md)